bigpel66/Flutter_Practice/Udemy/Learn Flutter & Dart to Build iOS & Android Apps/flutter_using_native_app/README.md

 <h1 align="center">flutter_using_native_app</h1>
 <div align="center">
-    The project to learn how to use native feature by flutter with Provider state management
+    The Project to Learn How to Use Native Feature by Flutter with Provider State Management
 </div>

 ## Features